-The Company's Automotive Parts Group currently operates 62 NAPA Distribution Centers in the United States distributed among ten geographic divisions.
+The Company's Automotive Parts Group currently operates 60 NAPA Distribution Centers in the United States distributed among ten geographic divisions.
 Approximately 90% of the distribution center properties are owned by the Company.
-At December 31, 2013, the Company operated approximately 1,100 NAPA AUTO PARTS stores located in 46 states, and the Company owned either a noncontrolling or controlling interest in 114 additional auto parts stores in nine states.
+At December 31, 2014, the Company operated approximately 1,100 NAPA AUTO PARTS stores located in 45 states, and the Company owned either a noncontrolling or controlling interest in 114 additional auto parts stores in nine states.
 Other than NAPA AUTO PARTS stores located within Company owned distribution centers, the majority of the automotive parts stores in which the Company has an ownership interest are operated in leased facilities.
-In addition, NAPA Canada/UAP operates 12 distribution centers and approximately 199 automotive parts and Traction stores in Canada, excluding any joint ventures.
-Auto Todo operates 11 distribution centers and eight stores and tire centers in Mexico.
-These operations are conducted in leased facilities.
-GPC Asia Pacific operates throughout Australia and New Zealand with eight distribution centers, 399 Repco stores and 61 branches associated with the Ashdown Ingram, Motospecs and McLeod operations.
+In addition, NAPA Canada/UAP operates 12 distribution centers and approximately 195 automotive parts stores and tire centers, and NAPA Mexico operates one distribution center and seven automotive parts stores.
+These operations in both Canada and Mexico are conducted in leased facilities.
+GPC Asia Pacific operates throughout Australia and New Zealand with eight distribution centers, 405 Repco stores and 76 branches associated with the Ashdown Ingram, Motospecs, McLeod and RDA Brakes operations.
 These distribution center, store and branch operations are conducted in leased facilities.

-The Company's Automotive Parts Group also operates four Balkamp distribution/redistribution centers, four Rayloc distribution facilities and two transfer and shipping facilities.
+The Company's Automotive Parts Group also operates four Balkamp distribution and redistribution centers, four Rayloc distribution facilities and two transfer and shipping facilities.
 Nearly all of the Balkamp and Rayloc operations are conducted in facilities owned by the Company.
-Altrom Canada operates 13 import parts distribution centers and Altrom America operates two import parts distribution centers.
-The Heavy Vehicle Parts Group operates one TW distribution center, which serves 22 Traction stores of which 14 are company owned and located in the U.S. These operations are conducted in leased facilities.
+Altrom Canada operates 13 import parts distribution centers and branches, and Altrom America operates two import parts distribution centers.
+The Heavy Vehicle Parts Group operates one TW distribution center, which serves 21 Traction stores of which 14 are company owned and located in the U.S. These operations are conducted in leased facilities.

-The Company's Industrial Parts Group, operating through Motion and Motion Canada, operates 15 distribution centers, 42 service centers and 511 branches.
-Approximately 90% of these branches are operated in leased facilities.
+The Company's Industrial Parts Group, operating through Motion and Motion Canada, operates 15 distribution centers, 39 service centers and 523 branches.
+Approximately 90% of these locations are operated in leased facilities.

-The Company's Office Products Group operates 36 facilities in the United States and five facilities in Canada distributed among the Group's five geographic divisions.
+The Company's Office Products Group operates 39 facilities in the United States and five facilities in Canada distributed among the Group's five geographic divisions.
 Approximately 75% of these facilities are operated in leased buildings.

-The Company's Electrical/Electronic Materials Group operates in 47 locations in the United States, one location in Puerto Rico, one location in the Dominican Republic, three locations in Mexico and one location in Canada.
-All of this Group's 53 facilities are operated in leased buildings.
+The Company's Electrical/Electronic Materials Group operates in 50 locations in the United States, one location in Puerto Rico, one location in the Dominican Republic, three locations in Mexico and one location in Canada.
+All of this Group's 56 facilities are operated in leased buildings.